Important general information

 At least six credits in mathematics is required for the Virginia-Maryland College of Veterinary Medicine.

 Additional recommended prerequisites for veterinary medicine programs nationwide

 Students are encouraged to review admissions requirements for the specific institution(s) that they are considering applying to as well as VCU course descriptions for prerequisite courses.
-Students should meet with a pre-professional health adviser after declaring the track to develop their curriculum plan.
+Students should meet with a pre-professional health career adviser and academic adviser after declaring the track to develop their curriculum plan.

 |BIOL 300||Cellular and Molecular Biology||3|

 Students should also consult with their academic adviser and pre-professional health career adviser to discuss an individual plan of study in parallel with their academic majors.